yujiri8/yujiri.xyz/software/rust.md

 The syntax for namespacing is `::` instead of `.` (except struct fields which still use `.`).
 A downside of this besides being less ergonomic is that it's precedence is misleading when combined with `.`: `comments::table.load::<Comment>` looks like `comments :: table.load :: <Comment>`, because the `::` is more visual separation so intuitively it should bind less tightly, but it's actually `comments::table . load::<Comment>`.

 Rust is often littered with "glue" calls like `.to_string()` after string literals to turn them from type `&str` into `String` (the difference between those types is for good reason, but you'd think literals would be able to be interpreted as `String` when necessary, just like numeric literals are agnostic).
-Not having concise string concatenation also contributes to the verbosity, and you also need explicit `impl StructName {...}` around methods defined on a struct, and `impl TraitName for StructName {...}` for around trait implementations.
+Not having concise string concatenation also contributes to the verbosity, along with needing explicit `impl StructName {...}` around methods defined on a struct, and `impl TraitName for StructName {...}` for around trait implementations.

 ### No default values in function args